OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 MAY generate and return a unique non-zero *outbox identifier*, otherwise returning zero.
 This identifier shall be used to track the lifecycle of the message in the outbox in events and for post-processing.

-MUST emit a `MessageCreated` event.
+MUST emit a `MessageCreated` event, including the optional outbox identifier that is returned by the function.

-MAY emit a `MessageSent` event if it is possible to immediately send the message.
+If an outbox identifier was generated, MUST emit a `MessageSent` event if no post-processing is required.

+#### `MessageCreated`

+This event signals that a would-be sender has initiated the sending of a message.

+If `outboxId` is present, post-processing MAY be required to send the message through the cross-chain channel.

+#### `MessageSent`

+This event signals that no more post-processing in the source chain is required, and that the message has been sent through the cross-chain channel.

 #### Post-processing